desmos-labs/primer/phases/phase-2/challenges/become-validator.md

 2. Once you have properly set up a full node, you can upgrade its functionality making it a validator node.
 To read how to do this, please refer to the ["_Run a validator on Desmos_" guide on the Desmos documentation website](https://docs.desmos.network/validators/validator-setup.html).

 :::tip Testnet version and data
 Please note that Phase 2 validators must rely on the `morpheus-1001` testnet.
-Such testnet's `genesis.json` file and seeds information can be found inside the [`2000` folder of the testnet repo](https://github.com/desmos-labs/morpheus/tree/master/2000).
+Such testnet's `genesis.json` file and seeds information can be found inside the [root directory of the testnet repo](https://github.com/desmos-labs/morpheus).
 :::

 ## Getting the reward